craftcms/docs/docs/5.x/upgrade.md

 :::

 Once you’ve verified everything’s in order, commit your updated `composer.json`, `composer.lock`, and `config/project/` directory (along with any template, configuration, or module files that required updates) and deploy those changes normally in each additional environment.

-### Platform-Specific Steps

-Additional steps may be required for projects that use specific technologies.

-#### MySQL Character Sets

-If you’re using MySQL, we recommend running [`php craft db/convert-charset`](console-commands.md#db-convert-charset) along with the upgrade process to ensure optimal database performance.

 ## Breaking Changes and Deprecations